 Likewise every other business, there are also risks and uncertainties for entering to Iran market and money-transfer difficulties seems to make it more challenging.
 In addition to the existent prevailing competitors, inflation rate, ownership issues and mediocre relations between Iran and U.S. might influence the quality of business communications.
 However, with respect to the fact of existing trades between Iran and rest of the world particularly Europe, there are solutions to the mentioned risks such as collaborating with local partners/advisors, making finance through financial institutions or LC payment.

 Iran is in the brain-drain top list with approximately annual migration of 150 000 skilled workers and academic elites.
 Approximately 4 million Iranian immigrants live abroad, mainly in North America and European union and majority of them are university graduates and/or skilled immigrants.
 This could be taking in to consideration by international companies intending to have business relations with Iran.
 Since the business culture is majorly based on local networks, skilled Iranian graduates living in the target countries could empower and ease business communications.

 Here in East Consulting, we have already started to build our ties with Iranian companies and utilize our services with local knowhow and a professional network inside Iran.
-In order to facilitate our trials, we have accommodated our team with a skilled local member Houra Saghafifar.
 We aim to act as a gateway for Finnish companies, investors and organizations that are indeterminate of how to establish their businesses in Iran.
 Conversely, Iranian firms concerned in expanding their businesses to Europe and more specifically to Scandinavia could benefit from our services.
 Our team wishes to minimize the risks and provides you with the excellent services based on local expertise.
 Welcome to Iran!